backstage/backstage/.changeset/silver-games-yell.md

 ---
 '@backstage/plugin-catalog-backend': patch
 ---
-Exported Metrics initializers in order to use prometheus metrics in other packages.
+Exported Metrics helpers in order to use Prometheus metrics in other packages.